Vonr/align.nvim/README.md

 ### align.nvim is a minimal plugin for NeoVim for aligning lines

-align.nvim supports aligning lines to the mmost feasible leftward or rightmost character, string, or Lua pattern.
+align.nvim supports aligning lines to the most feasible leftward or rightmost character, string, or Lua pattern.

 Escapes for Lua patterns can either be % or \\, the latter both of which can be escaped again with another \\.